IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Design.markdown

 ```

 ### LLD
-Now that we've defined our expected bevaiour in our HLD, we can go ahead and decide how to go about having it all done.
+Now that we've defined our expected behavior in our HLD, we can go ahead and decide how to go about having it all done.
 This is where LLD comes into place.

 * We've decided that our end goal is to allow access to all pins over serial.
 We know the best way to maniuplate the pins is to use these functions: `pinMode`, `digitalRead`, `analogRead`, `digitalWrite`, and `analogWrite`.
 So, we can write our LLD specification to limt our use of the pins to these five functions only.
-This could be formly done as so:
+This could be formerly done as so:

 ```
-All pin manipulation must be limitted to using `pinMode`, `digitalRead`, `analogRead`, `digitalWrite`, and `analogWrite`.
-No bit togolling is allowed.
+All pin manipulation must be limited to using `pinMode`, `digitalRead`, `analogRead`, `digitalWrite`, and `analogWrite`.
+No bit toggling is allowed.
 ```

 Now let's talk a little about our inputs (requests) and outputs (responses).

-* Every command we send to or recieve from the board MUST start with an agreed-upon hard-coded acknowledgment byte.
+* Every command we send to or receive from the board MUST start with an agreed-upon hard-coded acknowledgment byte.
 The purpose of having this byte it so make sure we have a valid command to work with.
-If, for instance, your last command read less or more bytes that it was supposed to, all upcoming commands coming from thatpoint onward will be messed up.
-Not having the expeceted acknowledgment byte in place will draw our attention to a stagerring bug if the boards misbehaviour is, for any reason, not obvious.
-Because 0 is the natural result you get when you zero out a block of memory, making our acknowledgment zero will make our deiver implementation prone to all sorts of defects.
+If, for instance, your last command read less or more bytes that it was supposed to, all upcoming commands coming from that point onward will be messed up.
+Not having the expected acknowledgment byte in place will draw our attention to a staggering bug if the boards misbehavior is, for any reason, not obvious.
+Because 0 is the natural result you get when you zero out a block of memory, making our acknowledgment zero will make our driver implementation prone to all sorts of defects.
 So, we could specifically prohibit the use of zero as a valid acknowledgment byte:

 ```
 Every request sent to and every response retrieved from the board must start with an agreed-upon hard-coded acknowledgment byte.
 For the same of conformity across all possible future interfaces, we have decided that our acknowledgment byte is 0xA.